 The Heartbeat of Trees by Peter Wohlleben explores the relationship between humans and nature.
-He blends scientific knowledge and and his personal experience as a forester to explain the ecological relationships of the trees in a forest and the role of humans.
+The author blends scientific knowledge and and his personal experience as a forester to explain the ecological relationships of the trees in a forest and the role of humans.
 With a deep love and respect for for trees, the author makes a strong case for strengthening a bond with nature and protecting it.

 The first part of the book is devoted to a discussion of the five human senses and how they relate to enjoyment of nature.
 This leads to investigations into less well known sensory experiences such as electric fields and release of chemicals, and the ways organism relate to each other and to environmental factors such as wind.
 Wohlleben discusses a wide range of relationships and cites scientific evidence to support little known facts.
 We learn, for example, that plants can hear, see, and feel pain.
 They can lower blood pressure in humans, disinfect the atmosphere, and cool air temperatures, leading Wohlleben to advocate for forest bathing.
 A whole chapter is devoted to the medicinal use of forest plants by animals from insects to humans and many pages are devoted to ideas on promoting the future of forests.